 How do you measure a woman’s torso?

 Measuring a woman’s torso is not much different from that of a man.
 We may only add that the measurement of the length of the vertebrae may vary slightly, as it may be narrower.
-So as a woman, you should get a backpack which is narrower and allows greater freedom so that you can be properly balanced, especially by lowering the backpack to the center and support it with your hips along with the structure of your back.
+So as a woman, you should get a backpack that is narrower and allows greater freedom so that you can be properly balanced, especially by lowering the backpack to the center and supporting it with your hips along with the structure of your back.

 What is an average torso length?

 With an average man’s height at the back of our minds, a man’s torso is usually between 17-21 inches, while a woman’s average torso may range from 14-to 18 inches.
 However, we must note that this measurement is not fixed, as we are all different.
 So, having known your torso measurement, will help you choose the right size for your backpack.

 Your hip size, to a large extent, determines the kind of backpack that will suit you.
 Normally, the hips of maximum women are conically shaped when compared to that of a man.
 Thus, the waist and hip measurements are not alike as you think.
 This is how to measure your hips:

 - Wrap it around the top of your iliac crest.
 This is where the top of your hip bones is noticeable.
 This is your hip measurement.